Skip to main content

 Ensure your events contain meaningful data:

-function validateEvent(name, metadata) {
+function validateEvent(name, sessionId, metadata) {

 // Check for required fields